StarkovPO/rsschool-cv/cv.md

-# CV

 # Starkov Pavel
 ===

 ### Contact information:
 **Phone:** +7 912-58-32-77-1
 **E-mail:** straiker666@gmail.com
 **Telegram:** p_starkov

 ===
 ### About me:

 I've started worked in IT company in september 2021 on position Junior QA Engineer.
 On work I learned Javascript for writing npm testing API after that I've got an ability to writing E2E test via playwright on JS.
 Now I'm middle QA Automation Engineer, but I wanna programming more that I get now.
 My goal is become to fullstack developer on JS, who have skill in FE/BE/Testing.

 ===
 ### Skills: